sonic-net/SONiC/doc/Sonic-mclag-hld-v0.4.md

         }
     },
 ```

-2. Adding a new mclagsyncd process
+###  Adding mclagsyncd process
 Mclagsyncd will work with APP_DB to take care of following actions:
-Disable L2 learning for peer-link port for those VLANs that there is no need of flooding.
-Flash FDB table contents for MCLAG vlans.
-Isolate peer-link from portchannel、updating MAC association with its L3 interface.
+- Disable L2 learning for peer-link port for those VLANs that there is no need of flooding.
+- Flush FDB table contents for MCLAG vlans.
+- Update MAC association with its L3 interface.

+Mclagsyncd will work with CFG_DB to take care of following actions:
+- Isolate peer-link from MCLAG enabled port-channel.

-3. Adding mclagctld process
+### Adding mclagctld process
 Mclagctld supports some new defined CLIs so that some ICCPd related information can be displayed.

 The new CLIs are:
 ```
-1.	mclagdctl -i <mclag-id> dump arp
+ - mclagdctl -i <mclag-id> dump arp
-This command to display the local ARP entries learned from the port-channels that mclag is enabled.
+Display the local ARP entries learned from the port-channels that mclag is enabled.

-2.	mclagdctl -i <mclag-id> dump mac
+ - mclagdctl -i <mclag-id> dump mac
-This command to display the local MAC entries learned from the port-channels that mclag is enabled.
+Display the local MAC entries learned from the port-channels that mclag is enabled.

-3.	mclagdctl -i <mclag-id> dump portlist local
+ - mclagdctl -i <mclag-id> dump portlist local
-This command to display the local portlist, include the port-channels and their member ports.
+Display the local portlist, include the port-channels and their member ports.

-4.	mclagdctl -i <mclag-id> dump portlist peer
+ - mclagdctl -i <mclag-id> dump portlist peer
-This command to display the peer portlist, include the port-channels and their member ports.
+Display the peer portlist, include the port-channels and their member ports.

-5.mclagdctl -i <mclag-id> dump state
+ - mclagdctl -i <mclag-id> dump state
-This command to display the local configuration and state.
+Display the local configuration and state.
 ```
-## 9.2	portsorch changes
+## 9.2	aclorch changes
-Adding the following logic:
-Listening new APP_DB events，isolating peer-link ports,  learn interface MACs.

-## 9.3	intfsorch changes
 Adding the following logics:

+ - ACL rule can be binded in LAG or VLAN port.
+ - ACL table can matched OUT_PORTS.

+## 9.3	portsorch changes
+Adding the following logics:
+- Listening new APP_DB events, enable or disable mac-learning on interface.
+- Add LAG name map to counter table.

+## 9.4	intfsorch changes
+Adding the following logics:
-Listening MAC modification of L3 interfaces,  updating it to ASIC
+- Listening MAC modification of L3 interfaces,  updating it to ASIC.
-Removing adding/delete direct connected network FIB update triggered by creation of L3 interface in orchAgent.
-(Such direct connected network FIB does not respond to the state change which is wrong, it only responds to the ip address addition or deletion）
+- Removing adding/delete direct connected route update triggered by creation of L3 interface in orchAgent.
+(Such direct connected network FIB does not respond to the state change of L3 interface , it only responds to the ip address addition or deletion.
+It is wrong.）

-## 9.4	routeorch changes
+## 9.5	routeorch changes
+Adding the following logics:
-From this version, the direct connect network is not created by intfsorch.
-Like other types of route, the direct connect network is informed by Zebra.
-This is a common issue, not only for MC-LAG support.
+- Remove the logical that the direct connect route is created by intfsorch.
+Like other types of route, the direct connect route is informed by Zebra and created by routeorch.
+This is a common issue, not just for MC-LAG support.

-rocess
+## 9.6	fdborch changes
+Adding the following logics:
+- received SAI_FDB_EVENT_MOVE event, only report warning message.
+- When add new FDB , if the FDB entry already exists first remove the entry, then add the entry.